 - Must enter through a designated entry control point.

-- Must be screened for and free of all COVID-19 symptoms within the last 24 hours.
+- Must be screened for and free of all COVID-19 symptoms within the last 24 hours, fever-free and have no known exposures to COVID-19 in the past 14 days.

 - Must wear a mask and follow physical distancing protocols while in the facility.
 Medical masks will be provided if a personal mask is not available.
 For visitors unable to wear a face mask, face shields will be provided and required to be worn in place of a mask.
 Prohibited face coverings include: